MarketDataApp/documentation/sheets-add-on/dates-and-times.md

   - `[expiration in [number] quarters` - Returns closest quarterly expiration that will occur [number] quarters from today without taking into account the current quarter.
 For example, if today is March 1, 2022 the phrase `expiration in 2 quarters` would return September 30, 2022.

   - `[year] [ordinal number] quarter expiration` - Returns the option expiration date for [nth] quarter during [year].
 For example, `2020's 2nd quarter expiration` would return _June 30, 2020_.

+- **Specific Contract Expirations** - Target a specific date based on when a contract is first traded or when it expires.

+  - `at expiration` - Returns expiration date for the option contract.
+This must be used in the context of a specific option contract.
+For example, if you used at expiration with AAPL230120C00150000, the date returned would be January 20, 2023.

+  - `first traded` - Returns date when the contract was traded for the first time.
+For example, if you used first traded with AAPL230120C00150000, the date returned would be September 14, 2020.